Planning for the Spring 2022 Semester

 You will continue to have access to academic advising, financial aid services, health services, career services, mental health services, and many others.
 If necessary, we are ready to offer these and other services both live and virtually as we have done during our remote period during previous semesters.

-Pace University Athletics plans to resume a full schedule of competition for all sports beginning with the Fall 2021 season, while preparing protocols focused on the health, safety, and well-being of our student-athletes, coaches, and staff.
+Pace University Athletics plans will continue with a full schedule of competition for all sports beginning in the Spring 2022 season, while following protocols focused on the health, safety, and well-being of our student-athletes, coaches, and staff.
 Pace will continue to monitor the evolving conditions and follow local, state, CDC, and NCAA guidance that may require adaptations as needed.
-The Goldstein Fitness Center on our Pleasantville Campus and the fitness centers on the NYC Campus will be open to Pace students, faculty, and staff beginning September 1.
+The Goldstein Fitness Center on our Pleasantville Campus and the fitness centers on the NYC Campus will be open to Pace students, faculty, and staff.

 During the pandemic, being a commuter student comes with its own opportunities and challenges.
-Whether you take public transportation or have your own vehicle, your commute may look very different this semester.
+Whether you take public transportation or have your own vehicle, your commute may continue to look very different.
 For our commuter students who rely upon the Pace campus shuttle, Pace will continue to operate its campus shuttle with revised procedures, which will include limiting capacity to 50% and staggering passengers to every other row.
 Shuttles will be equipped with protective barriers between driver and passengers and drivers and passengers will be required to wear face coverings at all times during transport.
 Pace will provide hand sanitizer and/or disinfectant wipes inside the shuttle and also install hand sanitizing stations at pick-up locations.
-For commuter students who are taking in-person classes, the common spaces may look different from last year as New York State requires all public spaces reduce the maximum capacity, however, please be assured that there will be spaces on campus for you to study or relax between classes.
+When you’re on campus in person, please be assured that we will maintain safe, clean spaces for you to study or relax between classes.

 Wherever possible, the Office of Residential Life and Housing will encourage physical distancing for those who are not fully vaccinated.
 Pace’s custodial staff will ensure that shared spaces (e.g., laundry facilities, elevators, shared kitchens, lobby space) and frequently touched surfaces are cleaned using EPA-registered disinfectant more than once a day.
 Pace’s Facilities team will maintain a cleaning log relating to these common areas.
 Students are still responsible for cleaning and disinfecting their personal space including bathroom and kitchenette areas in suite-style or townhouse residence halls.